LeonardoAlchieri/bachelor_thesis/README.md

 Special thanks to my supervisor, **Maurizo Tomasi**, and to **Paolo Galli*.

 Paolo Galli wrote some Machine Learning algorithms to address the same problem.
-Please go see his work.
+Please go see his work at @Paolo97gll

 ©Leonardo Alchieri, 2019